-- 1. Switch the operating mode switch to MR position for about 3 seconds. - ⇒ The ST-LED changes from blinking to permanently on. - 2.
-Place the operating mode switch in the position STOP and switch it to MR and quickly back to STOP within a period of less than 3 seconds. - ⇒ The ST-LED blinks (overall reset procedure). - 3.
+- 1. The operating mode of the CPU is to be switched to STOP.
+For this switch the operating mode switch of the CPU to "STOP". - ⇒ The ST-LED is on. - 2.
+Switch the operating mode switch to MR position for about 3 seconds. - ⇒ The ST-LED changes from blinking to permanently on. - Place the operating mode switch in the position STOP and switch it to MR and quickly back to STOP within a period of less than 3 seconds. - ⇒ The ST-LED blinks (overall reset procedure). - 4.
 The overall reset has been completed when the STOP-LED is on permanently. - ⇒ The ST-LED is on.
 The following figure illustrates the above procedure: